EduArt-Robotik/edu_drive_ros2/README.md

 $k_{w,n} = \pm\frac{1}{r} \cdot \frac{l_x+l_y}{2} = \pm 6$ (mecanum wheels) or $k_{w,n} = \pm\frac{l_y}{2 \cdot r} = \pm 3.5$ (skid steering)

-# Setting up a Raspberry PI from scratch
+## Setting up a Raspberry Pi from scratch
 ### 1. Choose between Raspberry Pi OS or Ubuntu
 Which version of the operating system you use determines which ROS version can be installed later.
 We also recommend using the Ubuntu Server Edition.